 “We are delighted about this new collaboration which should enable more rigorous evidence-driven approaches which go beyond simple macro-economic notions of market failure, productivity gaps, and volatile investor sentiment.“

 About the Society

 Founded more than 50 years ago, the Society recognises how the R&D landscape has changed, but our focus remains helping to make the UK one of the most attractive global environments for R&D. Read on the About page

 What we are planning

-Industrial strategy, responding to Brexit, opening up membership
+Industrial strategy, responding to UK and international initiatives, opening up membership

-We are responding to events of the past 18 months, in industry and in politics and are responding via public events, round table meetings, and canvassing of opinion.
-In particular we are working on research, activities and engagement around Industrial strategy and responding to Brexit, and opening up membership.
-Read on on the About page
+We are responding to local and global events of the past 18 months in industry and in politics, via public events, round table meetings, and canvassing of opinion.
+In particular we are working on research, activities and engagement around Industrial strategy and opening up membership.

 Shortly we will be re-opening membership.
 You will be able to be part of a community of R&D professionals and other, who share our aim of making the UK one of the most attractive global environments for R&D.